muchlakshay/CUDA-MLP-from-scratch/README.md

 - Basic backprop
 - Weights updates (SGD)

-ive tried to bebug GPU backend a lot but still i couldnt pin point the issue
+ive tried to debug GPU backend a lot but still i couldnt pin point the issue

 ## TODO:
 - Fix why it doesn't work on big datasets